Caribou3d/CaribouCartesian/README.md

 Caribou3d.com is the webshop for high-quality genuine parts you may need for your builds including heated beds, motors, screws, nuts, controller boards and even extruder springs.

-Caribou3d.com only sells tested, high-quality genuine items from Bondtech, E3d, Microswiss, Capricorn, Slice Engineering, LDO, Misumi, and Meanwell.
+Caribou3d.com only sells tested, high-quality genuine items from Bondtech, E3d, Microswiss, Slice Engineering, LDO, Misumi, Meanwell, and many more.

 ## Thanks